-B. Opinion 2016-001A.
+B. Opinion 2016-001A

 Miss.
-Code§ 23-15-1025 requires that material distributed by a judicial candidate or his committee shall state that it is distributed by the candidate or with his approval.
-If the candidate has not approved, the material shall so state.
+Code Ann. § 23-15-1025 requires that material distributed by a judicial candidate or his committee shall state that it is distributed by the candidate or with his approval.
+If the candidate has not approved the material shall so state.
 Material shall identify who has prepared and is distributing material.
+(See also Miss.
+Attorney General Opinion No. 2010-0041.
+Sept.
+24, 2010.)
 Name and address of author and printer is not required if material has been submitted to and approved by candidate or his campaign committee.

-If material is distributed by a campaign committee, and if the officers of the committee are a matter of public record in an appropriate public office,3 the Special Committee does not consider campaign material without identification of committee officers to be in violation of Canon 5.
+If material is distributed by a campaign committee, and if the officers of the committee are a matter of public record in an appropriate public office, the Special Committee does not consider campaign material without identification of committee officers to be in violation of Canon 5.
 Otherwise, Miss.
-Code§ 23-15-1025 appears to require that officers of the committee be identified on the materials.
+Code Ann. § 23-15-1025 appears to require that officers of the committee be identified on the materials.
+Filing of statements of committee organization is addressed in Miss.
+Code Ann. §§ 23-15-803 and 23-15-805.